 - 1. The world economy is truly going to decarbonize.
-The oil companies do not necessarily believe it today, but we are convinced that they will soon understand and act accordingly.
-Just like in the rest of the world, many pending oil and gas projects in Africa will become un-bankable in the coming years as decarbonization proceeds. - 2.
+The oil companies do not necessarily believe it today, but we are convinced that they will soon understand and act accordingly.3 Many pending oil and gas projects in Africa will become un-bankable in the coming years as decarbonization proceeds. - 2.
 Africa needs to frontload its investments in green electrification and digitalization.
 Our point is that Africa should borrow heavily, at very concessional rates, in order to build infrastructure and achieve other crucial SDGs (such as quality education for all children).
-Debt relief may also be helpful in increasing the fiscal space for green and digital investments.
-In accordance with a revised finance system that the United Nations is working on with the G20, Africa should stop being financed by short-term, high-cost debt that has been causing repeated deleterious liquidity crises and delaying sustainable development. - 3.
+Debt relief may also be helpful in increasing the fiscal space for green and digital investments. - 3.
 The international community, guided by the African Union, should dramatically increase the capacity of the African Development Bank and other African banks to frontload investments in infrastructure. - 4.
-Africa should use its vast continental resources (renewable energy, strategic minerals, biodiversity, and human skills) to develop African productive capacity at all points in the renewable energy supply chain, including a massive scaling up of strategic minerals mining and African supply chains for photovoltaics; electric
+Africa should use its vast continental resources (renewable energy, strategic minerals, biodiversity, and human skills) to develop African productive capacity at all points in the renewable energy supply chain, including a massive scaling up of strategic minerals mining and African supply chains for photovoltaics, electric batteries, hydrogen and other green fuels, electric vehicles (e.g., electric motorcycles), and digital services (e-education, e-health, e-payments, and others).